Commemoration at the Memorial

 Today the Memorial commemorates the sacrifice of Australians who have died in war by helping Australians remember and understand through maintaining the Roll of Honour and conducting national commemorative ceremonies.

 Each year on Anzac Day (25 April) and Remembrance Day (11 November), the two major days of commemoration in Australia, the Memorial holds national ceremonies on the Parade Ground that are attended by thousands of official guests and visitors.

 Official visitors to the Memorial usually pay tribute to Australia's war dead by laying wreaths at the Tomb of the Unknown Australian Soldier or the Inauguration Stone.
 School groups and veterans' groups also conduct commemorative wreathlaying ceremonies in these areas.

 Last Post Ceremony

 At the end of each day, commencing at 4.55 pm AEDT, the Memorial farewells visitors with its moving Last Post Ceremony.
-The ceremony begins with the singing of the Australian National Anthem, followed by the poignant strains of a Lament, played by a piper.
+The ceremony begins with the singing of the Australian National Anthem, followed by the poignant strains of a lament, played by a piper.
 Visitors are invited to lay wreaths and floral tributes beside the Pool of Reflection.
 The Roll of Honour in the Cloisters lists the names of more than 102,000 Australians who have given their lives in war and other operations over more than a century.
-At each ceremony the story behind one of these names will be told.
+At each ceremony the story behind one of these names is told.
 The Ode is then recited, and the ceremony ends with the sounding of the Last Post.

 National memorial and grounds